projectchrono/chrono/doxygen/documentation/pychrono/pychrono_reference.md

 classes inherited from ChFunction and ChAsset.
 Otherwise, one has to perform manual downcasting using the CastToXXXYYYZZZ() helper functions;
 this is a bit similar to the ```dynamic_cast<derived>(base)``` method in C++.
-Currently such casting functions are provided for almost all shared pointers.
+Currently such casting functions are provided for many shared pointers.
 Use this in Python as in the following example:

 ~~~~~~~~~~~~~~~{.py}